-I like to use this Paleo Baba Ganoush Recipe a lot like hummus and dip vegetables in it or use it as a sandwich spread instead of mayonnaise.
+I like to use this Keto baba ganoush recipe a lot like hummus and dip vegetables in it or use it as a sandwich spread instead of mayonnaise.

-This Paleo Baba Ganoush is a very delicious dish and seems crazy that it is so healthy for you.
+This baba ganoush is a very delicious dish and seems crazy that it is so healthy for you.
 Who knew healthy foods can be tasty?! 🙂 So I am glad to give you a recipe for a similar Middle Eastern sauce/ spread.
-It also goes really well with veggies such as bell peppers, carrots, and peas.
-I love how I eat way more vegetables when I have a good dip like this.

-You can also use it on a pita sandwich as a spread and I love that, especially if there is some eggplant in the sandwich too.
-When I first tried baba ganoush at a restaurant, I fell in love.
-I love the flavor of eggplant but was always afraid of it before now.
+I love the flavor of eggplant but I was always afraid of it before now.
 The only other time I tried eggplant was on eggplant parmesan years ago in Little Italy in Boston and it was really good.

-The whole family can enjoy this Paleo Baba Ganoush Recipe and if you start to make it you might find that you can keep it in the fridge or even the table long enough to have baba ganoush when you want it. 🙂 So if you dare, give this recipe a try and you might just be surprised!
+The whole family can enjoy this recipe and if you start to make it you might find that you can keep it in the fridge or even the table long enough to have it when you want. 🙂 So if you dare - give this recipe a try and you might just be surprised!

-Typically is served with pita bread or crusty French bread or crostini or you can just eat it with a spoon.
+Typically is served with pita bread, crusty French bread, crostini, vegetables, as a mayonnaise replacement or you can just eat it with a spoon.

 Yes, you can.
 Not all baba ganoush recipes call for tahini.

-If you freeze eggplant alone is will turn into a mushy mess that tastes bitter.
-But dishes with eggplant that are prepared like baba ganoush can handle it.
+If you freeze eggplant alone it will turn into a mushy mess that tastes bitter.
+But dishes with eggplant that are prepared, like baba ganoush, can handle it.

 - Prep Time: 20 minutes